jebeck/blog.janabeck.com/src/pages/Firebase-auth-via-custom-React-hook/index.md

 }
 ```

-Note how using the sentinel variable `submitted` to prevent the effect function from firing too often has the bonus side effect of giving us state to use to update the login button text—from ‘log in’ to ‘logging in…’—when the login request is in process, helping us to provide a nicely ✨polished ✨ login UX.
+Note how using the sentinel variable `submitted` to prevent the effect function from firing too often has the bonus side effect of giving us state to use to update the login button text—from ‘log in’ to ‘logging in…’—when the login request is in process, helping us to provide a nicely <span role='img' aria-label='sparkles emoji'>✨</span>polished<span role='img' aria-label='sparkles emoji'>✨</span> login UX.

-☝️: Remember that[^5] you need to install `react@next` (and `react-dom@next`) to try out hooks/be able to import any of the built-in hooks like `useState`.
+<span role='img' aria-label='finger pointing up emoji'>☝</span>: Remember that[^5] you need to install `react@next` (and `react-dom@next`) to try out hooks/be able to import any of the built-in hooks like `useState`.

 [^1]: I recommend watching at 1.25x speed because I’m one of those weirdos.
 [^2]: Why I’ve restarted the front end to the project so many times is a story for another time…